ehn-dcc-development/hcert-testdata/hcert_spec.md

 ## Structure of the Electronic Health Certificate

 The EHC is structured and encoded as a CBOR Web Token (CWT) as defined [RFC 8392](https://tools.ietf.org/html/rfc8392).
-The EHC payloads, as defined below, is transported in a HPASS claim (value type TBD).
+The EHC payloads, as defined below, is transported in a HPASS claim (claim key TBD).

 The integrity and authenticity of origin of EVP data, the CWT MUST be verifiable by the Verifier.
 To provide this mechanism, the issuer of the EHC